 Residual functional capacity (RFC) is the most you can do in spite of your limitations.
-Your RFC is determined by considering both your physical and mental limitations, and then placing functional restrictions upon that.
+Your RFC is determined by considering both your physical and mental limitations and then placing functional restrictions upon them.
 The RFC is used to determine whether you are capable of performing your past work or any other work in the national economy.

 Substantial Gainful Activity

 Substantial gainful activity (SGA) is a monthly monetary amount the SSA uses as a threshold to determine whether you technically qualify for the SSDI program.
 If you are earning less than SGA per month, you will be able to apply for SSDI benefits.
 However, if you are earning over SGA, you will receive a technical denial of your SSDI application.
 SGA is determined by your gross monthly earnings, and the amount changes every year.
 In 2019, SGA is $1,220.

 A vocational expert is someone an administrative law judge may use at your hearing to determine what work may be available to you based upon your residual functional capacity.
 The judge will give the vocational expert a list of limitations.
 The vocational expert will then determine if there are jobs capable of being performed in spite of those limitations.